IBM/aspera-cli/README.erb.md

 ### Configuration

-Like any commands, parameters can be passed on command line or using a configuration parameter set.
+Like any aslmcli commands, parameters can be passed on command line or using a configuration parameter set.
 Example using a parameter set:

 ```
 $ aslmcli config id default set preview my_files_access_key
 $ aslmcli config id my_files_access_key update --url=https://localhost:9092 --username=my_access_key --password=my_secret
 ```

-Once can check if the access key is wel configured using:
+Once can check if the access key is well configured using:
 ```
-$ aslmcli -Pmy_files_access_key node br /
+$ aslmcli -Pmy_files_access_key node browse /
 ```

 ### Execution